 2. Find the venue contact information for the gig

-This can be tricky and can get especially difficult when the show is at a bigger venue because many theaters will not list the booking agent or production manager on their website.
+This can be tricky and can get especially difficult when the live show is at a bigger music venue because many theaters will not list the booking agent or production manager on their website.
 If they don’t, email the general information address and inquire about who books the shows.

 That was the exact scenario I ran into when I was trying to book my band for a Kenny Wayne Shepherd show a few months ago.
-I emailed something simple like this to the venue’s general email address.
+I emailed something simple like this to the music venue’s general email address.

 I see that Kenny Wayne Shepherd is performing on August 16th.
 Who is in charge of booking these shows?